How to Hide Your App Icon in Ubuntu 24.04 | 22.04

-Got an application, but you want to make it in-visible from start menu, app grid, app launcher search result, and dock launcher?
+Got an application, but you want to make it in-visible from start menu, app grid, app launcher and dock?
+Here’s how to do the trick in Ubuntu 24.04, Ubuntu 22.04, Ubuntu 20.04, though it should also work in most other Linux.

 It’s easy to do the trick by adding a rule into the ‘.desktop’ file for that application.
 It’s: